 From a feminist perspective, it is indeed problematic that the male-focalized class warfare is waged over the bodies of middle-class women in such films as Crocodile, Bad Guy, and 3-Iron.
 However, Kim’s oeuvre, which constitutes a visceral, bottom-to-top critique of social stratification in South Korea, cannot be fully grasped from a feminist perspective alone.
-This is an excerpt from an...

-Any revolutionary must challenge the depiction of reality; it is not enough to...– Claire Johnston (Points of Resistance: Women, Power, and Politics in the New York Avant-garde Cinema, 1943-1971 by Lauren Rabinovitz)
+“Any revolutionary must challenge the depiction of reality; it is not enough to discuss the oppression of women within the text of the film: the language of the cinema/depiction of reality must also be interrogated, so that a break between ideology and text is affected.”—Claire Johnston (Points of Resistance: Women, Power, and Politics in the New York Avant-garde Cinema, 1943-1971 by Lauren Rabinovitz)